derecles/epl-possession-analysis/README.md

 ## Scraping the data

 **The script scrape.py is not going to stop until it has successfully completed, it is manually interrupted, or there is a network error during execution.
-As a result of explicit waits, this script will take at least 9.5 hours to complete and will repeatedly open and close Chrome instances.
+As a result of explicit waits, this script will take at least 9.5 hours to finish executing and will repeatedly open and close Chrome instances.
 If the script is interrupted, the csv file will be deleted and re-created upon the next run.**

 If you don't want to scrape the data, skip to the next section.
 The data is already contained in the following file:
 ```